According to Google Trends, GOLO is STILL a thing right now. I’m not sure why, and you’ll see why I feel that way in a moment.

 Um, okay then.

-What is the GOLO Program
+What is the GOLO for life Program?

-GOLO claims that once insulin resistance is fixed, and blood glucose levels normalize, metabolism will speed up, making weight loss easy.
+GOLO’s whole thing is their theory about insulin and weight.
+They claim that once insulin resistance is fixed, and blood glucose levels normalize, metabolism will speed up, making weight loss easy.

 The site uses a lot of fun science-y words and confusing graphs to show you that your metabolism and your insulin resistance is to blame for all of your weight issues: “If you have a slow metabolism you probably gain weight easily and have trouble losing weight despite dieting, you may have Insulin Resistance.
 It’s not your fault, and you are not alone.
 Willpower and effort will always fail if the strategy is wrong.”